"Deceptively laid back...inventive...unconventional."

 Alexander Elliott Miller is a composer and guitarist whose music has been described as "deceptively laid back in an LA way...inventive....unconventional" (LA Times), and "wild...unearthly...lyrical...a voice worth listening to" (San Francisco Classical Voice).

-Miller’s inspiration for creating music comes from his collaborators, his environment, his love of new sounds, guitar playing and storytelling.
 His compositions have been performed at Carnegie Hall and London's Mile End Art Pavilion; he has collaborated with Grammy nominated musicians including pianists Vicki Ray, Aron Kallay and soprano Tony Arnold, as well as many contemporary classical ensembles and organizations such as HOCKET, Juventas New Music Ensemble, Earplay New Chamber Music, the Boston New Music Initiative, the Los Angeles Percussion Quartet and the Panic Duo, among others.
-His compositions have been presented on the programs of many California based venues and series including San Francisco’s Center for New Music, Los Angeles’ Piano Spheres, Tuesdays at Monk Space, Hear Now Festival, Synchromy, People Inside Electronics, Carlsbad Music Festival, Microfest and the LA Conservancy.
-He has received honors from the MacDowell Colony, Earplay New Music, the ACF and CAPMT.
+His compositions have been presented on the programs of many California based venues and series including San Francisco’s Center for New Music, Hot Air Festival and ODC Theatre, and Los Angeles’ Piano Spheres, Tuesdays at Monk Space, Hear Now Festival, Synchromy, People Inside Electronics, Carlsbad Music Festival, Microfest and the LA Conservancy.
+He has received honors including a MacDowell Colony Fellowship, Earplay Donald Aird Composers Award, a Definiens C3 Commission and the CAPMT Commissioned Composer Award.

 Miller is on the faculty of California State University Long Beach, where he teaches music theory, composition and musicianship at the Bob Cole Conservatory of Music.
 During the Spring of 2017 at CSULB, he served as the Interim Graduate Advisor.
 He also works at Chapman University, where he initiated and developed a new Composition and Songwriting course for non-music majors, which has since become a required course for Music Technology minors.
 In November of 2018, he served as Composition Masterclass Clinician for the Music Association of California Community Colleges State Conference in San Diego.